-NOTE: List of brand names is for
+NOTE: List of brand names is for identification only and are not exclusive recommendations.

 NOTICE: Do not mix synthetic lubricants and mineral oils.
 Attempt to use only one brand of lubricant at all times.
 If the brand is changed, completely drain the old oil before filling the gear with new oil.